top of page

 Reverse Engineering

-Various methods of capturing existing part geomtery can be used depending on the size of the part, location, and precision required.
+Various methods of capturing existing part geometry can be used depending on the size of the part, location, and precision required.
 Scans can be used for various purposes including:

 - Reproducing obsolete components